Ring flash: History

+Continuous ring light

+Continuous ring lights are popular for improving picture quality on video calls, social media selfies, and video blogging.
+For example, Cornell University offers a photo kiosk equipped with a continuous ring light and iPad to take social media profile pictures for students, faculty, staff, and alumni.

+Modern continuous ring lights frequently use light-emitting diodes (LEDs) because they are bright, energy-efficient, and capable of producing quality light.
+Earlier continuous ring light designs used fluorescent tubes, bent into appropriate shapes, to avoid casting heat on the subject.

 Construction

+Ring flashes may be divided into two types: scientific or macro ring flashes, where the flash tubes are close to the lens, and portrait or fashion ring flashes, where the diameter of the ring is approximately 1 ft, which casts a wider light than the macro ring flash.
 A macro ring flash typically consists of a power and control unit mounted on a hot shoe, and a circular flash unit mounted on the front of a lens.
 Power is supplied by batteries in the shoe-mount unit and a cable conveys power and control signals to the circular flash unit.
 In larger ring flashes, which are typically used for fashion photography, power may be supplied by an external battery or line power supply, or the power supply and light may be combined in one unit.

-Light is usually generated by one or more flash tubes or by multiple LEDs.
-In some flash units with multiple flash tubes, each flash tube can be independently enabled.
+Light is usually generated by one or more flash tubes or LEDs.
+In some flash units with multiple flash tubes, each flash tube can be independently controlled, which allows the photographer to vary the contrast or direction of the illumination.
 Some ring flashes have focusing lenses that result in ideal light distribution at a particular distance from the subject.

 Other devices are available that project light in a fashion similar to ring flashes.
 For example, flash diffusers have no light source of their own, but instead mount in front of a conventional flash unit and transmit the light to a ring-shaped diffuser at the front of the lens.
 Some other passive light modifiers can shape the light from a conventional shoe-mounted flash into that of a ring flash.
 These adapters use diffusers and reflectors to "bend" the light in an arc around the lens axis and then emit the light from that arc.
 These devices maintain any through-the-lens (TTL) lighting functions that are shared by the camera and flash because the timing of the light has not changed.

+With some specialized lenses and cameras, most notably the Medical-Nikkor and Yashica Dental Eye, the ringlight is integrated into the lens and exposure is set automatically according to film speed and focusing distance.
+As their names imply, these were intended for medical uses and offered simplified controls to facilitate photography.